top of page

 The highest part of the bridge is largely iron-casted, although a peculiar part of the construction involves the use of lime, water and ox blood in the mortar.
 Blood and extracts of blood containing haemoglobin have been used in the construction and building industry since antiquity as air entraining colloids to inexpensively strengthen mortar exposed to freeze-thaw temperature cycles.

 A good half-day tour.
-Again this place is deep in the middle of nowhere and the apparent way of access is drive.
+Again this place is deep in the middle of nowhere and the only feasible way of access is drive.

 UNESCO Inscription